ECE-196/docs/content/tutorials/Team8Tutorial.md

 Once you have checked the wiring of the PCB, we need to render it into a 3D model.
 First, we need to apply edge cuts to the circuit.
 Making a box and clicking 'A' will make those edge cuts.
 Then go back into F copper, and make sure you set it to ground.
 After you have filled it in, using a Mac, type both option + 3, then it will have a 3d rendering.
 Like below
 ![image 3d](https://github.com/rsevidal/docs/blob/main/content/tutorials/Team13Photos/Screen%20Shot%202024-12-04%20at%206.40.04%20PM.png)

+After creating the board and printing it.
+Now we have to get the other parts on it.
+Including the MPU Chip, make sure to place them in the right orientation for each one.
+Use the schematic or 3d rendering above to properly place the components.

+Make sure to test it with a 3.3V to 5V test to make sure it can connect.

 ## Part 02: Writing the Code

 ### Introduction